mendix/docs/content/en/docs/appstore/widgets/advanced-scheduler.md

           * **Start event** – The is the start date of an event.
           * **End event** – This is the end date of an event.
           * **After event travel time** – You can add some travel time after the event.
-          * **Movable** – You can select a Boolean attribute to indicate whether the event can be moved around along the timeline.
+          * **Movable** – You can select a Boolean attribute to indicate whether the event can be dragged to a different time slot on the timeline.
           * **Resizeable** – You can select a Boolean attribute to indicate whether the length of the event can be resized.
         * **UI** tab
           * **Event Title** – This is the title of the event.